 The Boston College admissions essays for 2013-2014 are up on the university’s website.
 Of the supplemental college essays, students are asked to select one question of four to answer in no more than 400 words.
-As Boston College states, “This is your opportunity to reveal how you think, what you believe, what you value, and what you hope to accomplish.
+As Boston College currently states on its website, “This is your opportunity to reveal how you think, what you believe, what you value, and what you hope to accomplish.
 This is your chance to let us hear your voice.”
 They’re very right.
 This is your distinct opportunity to let admissions officers at BC know what you’re all about.
 They want to hear why you’re unique, why you are special, and why they should go to bat for you.

 Here’s the first essay option: “St. Ignatius of Loyola, founder of the Society of Jesus, encouraged his followers to live their lives in the service of others.
 How do you plan to serve others in your future endeavors?”
 That’s a pretty easy essay question for most college applicants as a number of students do community service and have probably already written an essay that can fit nicely here.
 Though maybe not!
 The second question asks, “From David McCullough’s recent commencement address at BC: ‘Facts alone are never enough.
 Facts rarely if ever have any soul.
 In writing or trying to understand history one may have all manner of ‘data,’ and miss the point.
 One can have all the facts and miss the truth.
 It can be like the old piano teacher’s lament to her student, ‘I hear all the notes, but I hear no music.’
 Tell us about a time you had all of the facts but missed the meaning.”
 Now that’s an interesting question and it’s nicely framed around a BC graduation speech.